dapclark/UCI-HAR-Dataset/ReadMe.md

 1. Import "test" activity numbers and name the column "activity."
 2. Import "train" activity numbers and name the column "activity."
 3. Combine the "test" and "train" activities.
-4. Use the "factor" function to convert activity numbers to their matching character labels.

 ### Import and Label Subjects
 1. Import "test" subject numbers.